carronj/lenspyx/docs/experimental.rst

 -----

 - The capped transforms are most beneficial when data covers much less than ~50% of the sky
-- For full-sky data, the overhead of cap detection makes standard transforms faster
-- The ``Pixelization`` class provides a convenient unified interface regardless of geometry
+- The ``Locations`` class provides a convenient unified interface regardless of geometry type
 - Use ``verbose=True`` to see which transform implementation is selected

 References